This apricot barbecue sauce is a little bit sweet and a little tangy; delicious basted on grilled meats and veggies.

 It's also works great as a gift, or item to bring to barbecues and potlucks.

 Apricot barbecue sauce is one of the best varieties of fruit based barbecue sauce.
-It’s sweet with a subtle tang and spice.
-It has all of the ingredients you see in a normal barbecue sauce, plus added sweetness from apricots, simmered together until thick and sticky and glorious.
+It's sweet with a subtle tang and spice.
+It has all of the ingredients you see in a normal barbecue sauce, plus added sweetness from apricots, simmered together until thick and sticky.

 Brush it over every nook and cranny of chicken drumsticks or bone-in pork chops and you're in for a treat.

-- Barbecue sauce is one of those things that is always better when made from scratch.
-Not only do you get to control the quality of the ingredients, but it’s impossible to beat the flavor of home simmered ingredients when it comes to any barbecue sauce, really.
+- Barbecue sauce is almost always better when made from scratch.
+Not only do you get to control the quality of the ingredients, but it's impossible to beat the flavor of home simmered ingredients when it comes to any barbecue sauce.